LazurasLong/TaoSource/README.md

 - using Firebase (Google) free to test
 ## 2. Profile Info
 - Email (Registration & Login) - Popular Social Media Sync
-- Year of Birth: (Personal user information is related to Chinese Zodiacts / Taoism / Buddism)
+- Year of Birth: (Personal user information is related to Chinese Zodiacts / Taoism / Buddis
 ###### Note: Information related to user profile Zodiac should be static or synchronized from external sources.

 ## 3. User Interface Forms